-Guilt can be good, if it leads to a change of heart, a transformed mind, reformed behavior.
-Shame, however, is a wicked parasite that feeds off not what we have done, but who we are.
+Guilt can be good if it leads to a change of heart, a transformed mind, and reformed behavior.
+Shame, however, is a wicked parasite that feeds off not what we have done but who we are.

 Shame is an external imposition.
 At least it starts that way.
 We are taught to feel ashamed.
 The 3-year old child of a friend once hopped out of the bathtub and took off running through the halls, shouting “I love my body.
 I love my body.”
 This innocent exuberance is soon replaced by quiet discretion which, if handled too roughly, can become shame the child feels over his body.

 Shame is not part of God’s created order.